skypjack/entt/docs/md/entity.md

-Because of how the registry works internally, it stores a couple of signal handlers for each pool in order to notify some of its data structures on the construction and destruction of components.<br/>
+Because of how the registry works internally, it stores a couple of signal handlers for each pool in order to notify some of its data structures on the construction and destruction of components.
+Moreover, it offers also a signal handler to listen for changes on components.<br/>
 These signal handlers are also exposed and made available to users.
-This is the basic brick to build fancy things like dependencies and reactive systems.
+These are the basic bricks to build fancy things like dependencies and reactive systems.

 To get a sink to be used to connect and disconnect listeners so as to be notified on the creation of a component, use the `construction` member function: